lkq1220/paper-note/bag-of-visual-phrases-and-hierarchical-deep-models-for-traffic-sign-detection-and-recognition-in-mobile-laser-scanning-data.md

+##### The ISPRS Journal of Photogrammetry and Remote Sensing is the official journal of the International Society for Photogrammetry and Remote Sensing (ISPRS).
+The journal is to provide a channel of communication for scientists and professionals in all countries working in the many disciplines employing photogrammetry, remote sensing, spatial information systems, computer vision, and other related fields.

 ## Bag-of-visual-phrases and hierarchical deep models for traffic signdetection and recognition in mobile laser scanning data
 ### 1. Results and discussion
 #### 1.1  RIEGL VMX-450 system and MLS data sets